-Indigenous law Aboriginal law Family law child welfare law criminal justice legal theory therapeutic jurisprudence
+Indigenous law Aboriginal law family law child welfare law criminal justice therapeutic jurisprudence community-led research

-Dr. Friedland is co-founder, with Dr. Shalene Jobin (Faculty of Native Studies) of the Wahkohtowin Indigenous Law and Governance Lodge, an interdisciplinary initiative developed to uphold Indigenous law and governance through supporting community-led research.
+Dr. Friedland is co-founder of the Wahkohtowin Indigenous Law and Governance Lodge, an interdisciplinary initiative developed to uphold Indigenous law and governance through supporting community-led research.

+**Now:**

+Indigenous law Aboriginal law family law child welfare law criminal justice therapeutic jurisprudence community-led research

+Dr. Friedland is Academic Director and Co-founder of the Wahkohtowin Law and Governance Lodge, a dedicated research initiative developed to uphold Indigenous law through supporting community-led research.